-- In the Jog Dial Bar, click the arrow icon on the left, OR - □ Hold down the <Ctrl> key and press the Jog Dial[TM].
-The Jog Dial Launcher bar appears.
+In the Indicator window, click the arrow icon on the left

+Click the Jog Dial Navigator symbol on the right ...
+The Jog Dial Launcher window appears.

-Rotate the Jog DialTM wheel up and down to view the software applications and utilities on your computer.
+Rotate the Jog DialTM up and down to view the software applications and utilities on your computer.
 To launch an application, make sure it is selected and press the Jog DialTM.